OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/visualization_and_analysis/recording/basic_recording.rst

 .. code-block:: console

-    def test_simple_driver_recording(self):
-        if OPT is None:
-            raise unittest.SkipTest("pyoptsparse is not installed")
+    @unittest.skipIf(OPT is None, "pyoptsparse is not installed" )

-        if OPTIMIZER is None:
-            raise unittest.SkipTest("pyoptsparse is not providing SNOPT or SLSQP")
+    @unittest.skipIf(OPTIMIZER is None, "pyoptsparse is not providing SNOPT or SLSQP" ) def test_simple_driver_recording(self):

         prob = Problem()
         model = prob.model = Group()